josefs/meta-paper/paper.md

 # Introduction

 In recent years the Haskell community has developed an increasing interest in writing programs that perform well.
+Libraries have been developed

 Contributions:

 * We present a new methodology for writing high performance Haskell programs.
 We argue for using an embedded domain specific language and generate Haskell from that language.
-The resulting code will be easier to write for the end user because the domain specific language can be tailored to the
+Programming in the domain specific language will be easier for the end user because the language can be given a semantics which matches the problem domain.

   Furthermore, several aspects of the implementation of the library becomes simpler when using the embedded language approach.
 In